napari/docs/docs/howtos/layers/shapes.md

   `shift + L` keys when the shapes layer is selected.
 Click where you want the polyline to start and then click each location where the direction of the polyline changes, this adds a vertex at that location.
-When you have drawn the complete path, hit `Esc`.
+When you have drawn the complete path, hit `Esc` or double-click.
 This adds a final vertex at the current mouse position and completes the path.
 You can then add another polyline.

 * **Add path**